4ndrs/PureMPV/README.md

 # PureMPV

-Script to get the timestamps, cropping coordinates, and file path of the playing video, all within mpv.
+Script to get the timestamps, cropping coordinates, and file path of the playing video, for ffmpeg, all from within mpv.
+Additional encoding capabilities are also possible through an external utility, see [PureWebM](#purewebm) below.

 ## Usage